 Same procedure applies if you come back from holiday.
 Start from playing as little as 10 minutes at a time and gradually increase the length.
 The longer your holiday was, the shorter your practice sessions should be!

-I certainly was rather puzzled when I heard that advice from one of my teachers at the college, who in turn could not believe me when I claimed I had practised 4 hours a day (every day!) and STILL kept getting blisters.
+The original advice was actually “don’t wash your hands” and I certainly was rather puzzled when I heard that tip from one of my teachers at the college – who in turn could not believe me when I claimed I had practised 4 hours a day (every day!) and STILL kept getting blisters.
 After some further questioning and examining of my poor fingers, she asked if I washed my hands before playing.
 “Of course” – was my anxious reply. – “Then don’t do this!” – “But why?”.

 Here is why: your skin has its own natural barrier formed of lipids and enzymes.
 They form a thin layer that protects your skin from – among other factors – dehydration.
 Washing your hands with soapy water is a very efficient way of removing dirt and grease – but also that very precious protection.